Court: Arkansas can’t ban treatment of transgender kids

 Multiple medical groups, including the American Medical Association, oppose the ban and have said the care is safe if properly administered.
 The Justice Department has also opposed the ban as unconstitutional.

-An attorney for the ACLU told the appeals panel in June that reinstating the restriction would create uncertainty for families.
+An attorney for the ACLU told the appeals panel in June that reinstating the restriction would create uncertainty for families around the state.

+Hutchinson vetoed the ban following pleas from pediatricians, social workers and the parents of transgender youth who said the measure would harm a community already at risk for depression and suicide.
+Hutchinson said the law went too far, especially since it wouldn’t exempt youth already receiving the care.

-A federal judge in May blocked a similar law in Alabama.
+A federal judge in May blocked a similar law in Alabama, and that state has appealed.
 A Tennessee ban that was enacted last year on transgender treatments for youth, which is limited to providing gender-confirming hormone treatment to prepubescent minors, remains in effect.

-In Texas, child welfare officials have been blocked from investigating three families of transgender youth over gender-confirming care the minors have received.
-A state judge is considering whether to prevent additional investigations.